thephpleague/commonmark/docs/1.6/configuration.md

 ---
 layout: default
 title: Configuration
-redirect_from: /configuration/
 ---

 # Configuration

-Many aspects of this library's behavior can be tweaked using configuration options:
+Many aspects of this library's behavior can be tweaked using configuration options.

 You can provide an array of configuration options to the `CommonMarkConverter` when creating it: